CosmWasm/mesh-security-hackathon/docs/README.md

   prevented from returning.
 Tokens staked to it would be partially slashed and should be unstaked as soon as possible, as they will receive no more rewards.
 Stake to a jailed validator still must wait the unbonding period to be liquid.
+* **Latency** - Time delay from an action being initiated and the effects being reflected in another contract or chain.
+This doesn't refer to the unbonding period, but rather the delay between initiating bonding or unbonding on the provider and the equivalent action occurring on the consumer.

 ## Limitations